Child Custody Laws In Arizona

 The court will often adopt a Parenting Coordinator’s recommendation as the order of the court unless either party objects.
 If neither party objects to the Parenting Coordinator’s recommendations, those recommendations become a final Order of the court.

-If either party objects to the recommendations of the Parenting Coordinator, the court will set an evidentiary hearing, listen to the evidence presented by both parties, and issue a Ruling based upon what the court believes to be in the best interests of the children.
+If either party objects to the recommendations of the Parenting Coordinator, the court will set an evidentiary hearing, listen to the evidence presented by both sides, and issue a Ruling based upon what the court believes to be in the best interests of the children.

-Having a Parenting Coordinator assigned in your case will very likely save you time and money when you have continual disagreements regarding issues affecting your child(ren).
+Having a Parenting Coordinator assigned to your case will very likely save you time and money when you have continual disagreements regarding issues affecting your child(ren).
 If you don’t have a Parenting Coordinator in place, you are left with two options.
 One option is to file a motion with the court, wait several months for a hearing, wait for the judge to, thereafter, issue a ruling on the issue, and most likely incur attorney fees.

 The parents can present that issue to the assigned Parenting Coordinator who will make a written recommendation and that recommendation will normally be adopted by the Court as the order of the Court soon thereafter.
 If either party files an objection to the report, the Court is required to hold an evidentiary hearing on, for example, which school the child will attend to enable the Court to then issue a ruling on the issue.

-Even if the court provides an evidentiary hearing, the court is still limited on what it can order based upon report issued by the Parenting Coordinator as demonstrated in the unpublished decision of the Arizona Court of Appeals ruling in Contreras v.
+Even if the court provides an evidentiary hearing, the court is still limited on what it can order based upon the report issued by the Parenting Coordinator as demonstrated in the unpublished decision of the Arizona Court of Appeals ruling in Contreras v.
 Bourke.

 Contact Our Scottsdale Arizona Child Custody Attorneys